 The phenolic elements in red wine come from the grapes – anthocyanins (colour pigments) from the skins, and tannins (structure) from the skins, pips and stalks.
 Red wines with very low tannin levels tend to degrade fast because they are less stable.
 Those with a high concentration of polyphenols and a deep colour usually have a longer future.
 So the quality of the grapes, and what happens in the vineyard, matters.

 For Sylvain Piteot, respected estate manager at Clos de Tart in Morey St Denis, ‘The main determinant of a vin de garde is the quality of tannins – and that depends on the ability of a terroir to produce ripe tannins.
 You can’t make a great vin de garde with unripe tannins.’
 Chatonnet agrees: ‘Terroir is key: vinification and barrel maturation are about making the most of a great terroir or compensating for a lesser one.’

-Yields are also critical.
+Yields are also critical during the wine ageing process.
 Vines and grapes compete for nutrition: a vine cannot endow 10 bunches of grapes with the same level of phenolic richness as it can five.
 With higher yields, the ratio of polyphenols to juice is reduced.
 Vine age is a factor, too: young vines produce bigger grapes with more juice and thinner skins, and their roots are shallower so they suck up more water.
 The grapes they produce tend therefore to be less rich in phenolic components.